remogatto/gospeccy/README.md

 In order to create a SNA file from another 48k format, install the [FUSE](http://fuse-emulator.sourceforge.net/), load the original file into FUSE (e.g: fuse -m48 file.tap), wait until it loads, and save it in SNA format as "file.sna".
-For an example, you can test this procedure on the [48K](http://pouet.net/prod.php?which=54504) ZX demo.
-All these things will hopefully improve as GoSpeccy matures.
+For example, you can test this procedure on the [48K](http://pouet.net/prod.php?which=54504) ZX demo.
+All these things will hopefully improve as GoSpeccy matures, so that you won't need to resort to using other ZX Spectrum emulators.

 # Key bindings